amanjaiman/owl-pickem/README.md

   - [x] Make everything as orange as possible
   - [x] Add more fields to leaderboard (twitter handle, etc.)
   - [x] Fix leaderboard table on mobile!
+  - [x] Add a confirm password field (or option to see your password)

   ### Probably Not